OpenMediaShare/OpenMediaShare-Server/README.md

 # OpenMediaShare
 A program built to manage playback[^2], and share playing media data to local running apps using a RestAPI and or Websockets[^1].

+## Serivce Providers
+Service Proiders are anything that feeds media data into the program.
+* WaterWolf5918/OpenMediaShare-Browser
+* WaterWolf5918/OpenMediaShare-Spicetify

 ## Plugins
 > [!CAUTION]
 > **Only install plugins from developers you trust.**